 The College Championships were first held in 1984 in Somerville, Mass., with just a men’s division.
 The women’s division was added to the College Championships in 1987.

 Since then, the college division has grown steadily and is currently USA Ultimate’s biggest member segment.
 Hundreds of college teams compete in the postseason championship season every year with eyes on advancing through conference and regional championship events to qualify for the College Championships.

 The College Championships are held annually on Memorial Day weekend at sites that rotate all around the country.

-Or you can buy them at the gate when you arrive in Mason (cash only, please!).
+Or you can buy them at the gate when you arrive in Milwaukee (cash only, please!).

 In all, 40 teams compete at the College Championships – 20 each in the men’s and women’s divisions.